 You and your spouse have decided to end your marriage while the two of you are still friends.
 What does this mean for your business?
 How will your shares be valued?
 Do you have a prenuptial agreement?
 How will the changes in your finances impact the cash needs of the company?
 Do you know your options on how to create a non-adversarial process to make the decisions needed to unbundle your financial affairs at the end of a marriage and mitigate the impact on your business?

 What happens if there is a disagreement between business partners?
 When multiple partners enter into a business, is it all roses and rainbows?
 They rarely prepare for conflict with a productive exit clause.
 Like all relationships, business partners sometimes decided not to co-own a business.
 How will your interest be valued?
 How will it be paid?

 2020 has taught all of us some painful lessons regarding business interruptions and external threats we could never imagine.
 Many businesses suffered disruption to their businesses productivity and delivery of their products.
-What was the strength of your back up system?
+Many businesses fell to at least one of the the 5Ds of worse case scenarios What was the strength of your back up system?
 What insurances did you have to cover business interruption?
 Good contingency planning includes risk reduction strategies and policies to protect against everyday disaster situations, including data breaches, property disasters, supply chain disruption, work safety incidents, and critical employee loss.